Certificate of Authenticity

 Art historically, reproducing paintings this way was very normal.
-Art students first had to be able to paint as the masters, before they may become their own artist in their own right.
-So artist copied and reproduced each other’s work, studying their form and technique.
+Art students first had to be able to paint like the masters, before they may become their artist in their own right.
+So the artist copied and reproduced each other's work, studying their form and technique.
 These reproductions are a vital part of becoming an artist and understanding how art travelled and was viewed in its contemporary time.
-The more (contemporary) copies made of an artwork, is also how we know that an artist was famous in their time. .
-It is a very helpful way to study art, artist and their artistic reach.
-Also a lot of high art from history is the production of a whole studio team employed by the master painter.
-The apprentice painted the background in the style of their mentor and the artist would fill in the details or do the main person.
+The more (contemporary) copies made of an artwork, is also how Art Historians know that the artist was famous in their time. .
+It is a constructive way to study art, artist and their artistic reach.
+Also, a lot of high art from history is the production of a whole studio team employed by the master painter.
+The apprentice painted the background in the style of their mentor, and the artist would fill in the details or do the main person.

-So painting has a long and complicated history in itself when it comes to how we understand authentic paintings these days.
-In our current western society, we believe a painting is a painting of a particular art work, when it is made by the hand of the specific artist.
-But obviously this obsession with authenticity is also played with endlessly by the likes of Damien Hurst and Takashi Murakami.
-Both artist provide the idea of which is performed by other artists or artisans.
-These artist also use certificates of authenticity due their artistic practice.
-So to ensure everyone is getting exactly what they expect from the transaction, a certificate of authenticity helps making sure all the information is together on one place and is signed for by the person in charge of the transaction, the gallery or the artist.
+So painting has a long and complicated history in itself when it comes to how we understand authentic artworks these days.
+In our current western society, we believe a painting is a painting of particular artwork when it is made by the hand of the specific artist.
+But obviously, this obsession with authenticity is also played with endlessly by the likes of Damien Hurst and Takashi Murakami.
+Both artists provide the idea of which is performed by other artists or artisans.
+These artists also use certificates of authenticity due to their artistic practice.
+Thus ensuring everyone is getting what they expect from the transaction.
+A certificate of authenticity helps to make sure all the information is together in one place.
+It is signed for by the person in charge of the transaction, the gallery or the artist.

 What does a certificate of authenticity look like?